-The Tera also has an aluminium heat sink chamber as well as a magnetic connecting mouthpiece and, apparently, will have the option to swap out this mouthpiece in the future for a glass one, which is a nice touch to the customization of it.
-Since the conduction is just a side-effect of the aluminium, no extra power needs to be wasted heating the walls of the chamber and the vape also gets an extra boost when it comes to efficiency and speed.
+The Tera also has an aluminum heat sink chamber as well as a magnetic connecting mouthpiece and, apparently, will have the option to swap out this mouthpiece in the future for a glass one, which is a nice touch to the customization of it.
+Since the conduction is just a side-effect of the aluminum, no extra power needs to be wasted heating the walls of the chamber and the vape also gets an extra boost when it comes to efficiency and speed.

 What These Features Do

 So what does all this mean?
 Well, it all comes back to Boundless' first fully convection model and the model everyone thought this would be the sequel to, the Boundless CFV.
 One of the big tricks to the CFV was the heat retention rings which came in a selection of different materials.

 One of their better rings was the one made from aluminum, the same thing the heat-sink chamber is made from.
 During the convection heat up process, the aluminum will absorb a lot of that heat and provide your bowl with some conduction heat on top of the convection.

 By starting off with full convection, but eventually building up the heat necessary for its conductive elements, the vape is capable of great efficiency.

 The conduction has been carefully measured, with the aluminum being just heat conductive enough to ensure an even vape across all your herbs.
 All this together also means you don’t have to keep stirring your herbs, which is pretty common in convection/conduction hybrids, but seeing as this isn’t a true hybrid, only time can tell as to whether this vape can really vape a packed chamber so efficiently.